 Focaccia is a real pillar of Italian street food.
 It changes so much from North to South.
 It can be thin and crusty, or tall and soft.
 This recipe in particular is the Italian flatbread focaccia you can find in every bakery.

 It’s often filled with Italian prosciutto or mozzarella and tomatoes.
 With this basic gluten free and vegan recipe you can have fun and come up with your own version.
 I strongly suggest to top it with cherry tomatoes and olives, like they use to do in Southern Italy.
-Using only naturally gluten free flours, no commercial mix nor gum in the ingredients, this focaccia recipe will be a no brainer for all your weekend baking projects.
+Using only naturally gluten free flours, no commercial mix nor gums in the ingredients, this focaccia recipe will be a no brainer for all your weekend baking projects.

 Make sure to check out my gluten-free pizza crust recipe, too: the perfect chewy and crispy recipe for a real Italian pizza.